-Temperature sets limits to animal performance through its effects on physiology.
-So if we want to predict the impacts of global climate change on animal distribution and abundance, we must understand the mechanisms that determine where animals can survive and thrive.
+Temperature sets limits to animal performance through its effects on biochemistry and physiology.
+So if we want to predict the impacts of global climate change on animal distribution and abundance, we must understand the mechanisms that determine the limits of stress tolerance.

-We study how and why temperature sets limits to individual performance, and how differences in thermal tolerance among individuals, populations, and species arise.
-In other words, why can one species survive a canadian winter while another cannot?
+We study how and why the thermal environment sets limits to individual performance and survival, and how differences in tolerance among individuals, populations, and species arise.
+In other words, why can one animal survive a canadian winter while another cannot?

 By integrating observations at the molecular, cellular, tissue, organ, and whole animal levels we strive to build and test conceptual models that can explain thermal limits.
 Using these models as a backbone for new questions, we study the mechanisms that allow for the wide variation in thermal tolerance we observe in nature.